arv1983/s_js-katas-2/README.md

 ### Submission ###

 Push your code into your GitLab repository.
-In Canvas, **please submit your Gitlab Project url (ex: https://gitlab.com/username/katas2)** and add KA_SE5 as a member on your project with "Reporter" permission.
+In Canvas, **please submit your Gitlab Project url (ex: https://gitlab.com/username/katas2)** and in GitLab, add KA_Grading as a member on your project with "Reporter" permission.